 wf.mscat the command prompt or in a run dialog (Windows Key + R)

 The Windows Firewall rule can be created by issuing a single command.
 Run the following command from the command line or a run prompt:

 netsh advfirewall firewall add rule name="Salt" dir=in action=allow protocol=TCP localport=4505-4506

 Different Linux distributions store their iptables (also known as netfilter) rules in different places, which makes it difficult to standardize firewall documentation.
 Included are some of the more common locations, but your mileage may vary.

 Follow these instructions: https://wiki.debian.org/iptables

-Once you've found your firewall rules, you'll need to add the two lines below
+Once you've found your firewall rules, you'll need to add the below line

 to allow traffic on